Hampshire Hikes & Historical Sites

 You are unlikely to walk more than 6 miles and the cumulative ascents and descents will be gradual and range from minimal to 300m.

-We fly to Colombo for the chance to stroll through its colonial streets.
+We fly to Colombo and stroll through its colonial streets.
 Next, we head down to Galle for a guided tour and lunch.
-At Rajarata we have to chance to see Sri Lankan gem mines.
+At Rajarata we have the chance to see Sri Lankan gem mines.
 This is lo-tech mining in the extreme.
 There is a mine 5 minutes' walk from our hotel, owned by the hotel.
 The manager will be delighted to show us around.

 The highlands are where the best walking can be found: Lipton’s Seat, Little Adams Peak and the Horton Plains.
 Horton Plains are more reminiscent of the Scottish Highlands than tropical Sri Lanka.
 Of course this is tea country so we stop for a brew and see how it’s all processed.
 High grown tea is lighter on the palate and favoured by west Europeans, low grown tea is darker and stronger in flavour.
 It suits the Russian palate better.